GrieferPig/Pegasus/README.md

 ###### *Special thanks to these amazing project.
 Without them, this project would **never** finish.*
 - Electron.js
 - Node.js
-- FontAwesome
+- FontAwesome (although not that awesome on usability)
+- @mdi/js, pretty neat since it has native Vuetify.js support.
 - Vue.js
-- Vuetify.js (although still in alpha stage)
+- Vuetify.js!
+Yay!
 - Typescript, for being the worst programming language I've ever dealt with
 - Alicorn Launcher, for *inspiration*